This guide covers HIPAA compliance on Google Cloud. HIPAA compliance for Google Workspace is covered separately.

 - When creating or configuring indexes in Cloud Datastore, encrypt any PHI, security credentials, or other sensitive data, before using it as the entity key, indexed property key, or indexed property value for the index.
 See the Cloud Datastore documentation for information on creating and/or configuring indexes.

-- When creating or updating Dialogflow Enterprise Agents, be sure to avoid including PHI or security credentials anywhere in your agent definition, including Intents, Training Phrases and Entities.
+- When creating or updating Dialogflow agents, be sure to avoid including PHI or security credentials anywhere in your agent definition, including Intents, Training Phrases and Entities.